 For many going through withdrawal, the symptoms will most likely peak on the first day, although there are a few exceptions.
 Some experience the worst of it for at least two days before the pain, nausea, and diarrhea starts to subside.

 This period proceeds into the week of detox, with the other symptoms beginning to manifest.
 At this stage, cramps, insomnia, and chills may be experienced.
 By now the more painful symptoms have died down somewhat, and as such, the craving for Percocet will now be felt.
-The portion of treatment that deals with massive cravings is needed at this point.
+The portion of treatment that deals with massive cravings are needed at this point.

 As one entire week has already gone by, rehabilitation may now proceed.
 As the more distracting symptoms have somewhat lessened by now, the patient may participate in therapy.
 This period may be marked by the onset of various emotions, with some experiencing bouts of depression and anxiety.

 Depending upon the results of the first week of rehab, most of the symptoms would have become more manageable at this stage.
-The rest of prescribed treatment will be done during this period to redirect the patient’s attention from whatever pain remains and the lingering cravings to use Percocet once more.
+The rest of the prescribed treatment will be done during this period to redirect the patient’s attention from whatever pain remains and the lingering cravings to use Percocet once more.

 The symptoms that come out during Percocet detox and rehab are attributed more to the opioid component of Percocet.
 These symptoms could be abrupt, intense, and of different durations.
 This is mainly because the pain receptors of the body are once again becoming fully functional, and as the substance is flushed out of the body and not replenished, the ability to feel pain once more will make a patient think their entire body is being lit up.